TYPE OF CASE: Workers’ Compensation

 We obtained a medical report from our client’s surgeon explaining that the employee’s pre-existing shoulder arthritis was asymptomatic before the work injury.
 In other words, it was not causing him any pain or requiring any medical care until the work injury.
 The work injury then aggravated and accelerated the underlying arthritis to the point where it became painful, caused our client’s disability and required surgery.

 JUDGE’S DECISION: The compensation judge found our client to be a good, credible witness and also accepted the opinion of our doctor.
 As a result, the judge ruled in our favor and ordered the work comp insurance company to pay for the employee’s total shoulder replacement surgery.
 The insurance company was also required to pay our attorney fees and to reimburse our firm for the costs of obtaining medical records and reports.
 There was no cost or risk to our client for taking this dispute to trial.

 QUESTIONS ABOUT YOUR WORK COMP CLAIM?

-If you have questions about any aspect of your northern Minnesota work comp claim, please feel free to contact me at Bradt Law Offices at any time.
-I am happy to speak with you about your claim or make an appointment for an absolutely free consultation in our Grand Rapids office or wherever it would be convenient for you.
-We have been representing your friends and neighbors on their work comp claims all across northeastern Minnesota and the Iron Range for more than 30 years.
+If you have questions about any aspect of your northern Minnesota work comp claim, please feel free to contact me at any time at Bradt Law Offices.
+I am happy to speak with you about your claim over the phone or to make an appointment for a free consultation in our Grand Rapids office or wherever it would be convenient for you.
+We have been representing your friends and neighbors in their work comp claims all across northeastern Minnesota and the Iron Range for more than 38 years.
 If you’ve been injured, we can help.